 Mr. Kingsley is entitled to severance benefits under the terms of his employment agreement if his employment is actually or constructively terminated without cause.
-Mr. Romeo and Ms. Bors are entitled to severance benefits under the terms of their employment offer letters with the Company in the event their employment is terminated without cause.
+Messrs.
+Morgan and Romeo are entitled to severance benefits under the terms of their employment offer letters with the Company in the event their employment is terminated without cause.
 In each case, the amount of the benefit, which varies with the individual, depends upon whether or not such termination is in connection with a change in control.
-Messrs.
-McMurray and Notaro are entitled to severance benefits under the terms of written agreements in the event that their employment is actually or constructively terminated without cause in connection with a change in control.
-Messrs.
-McMurray and Notaro are also entitled to severance under Company's severance policy in the event their employment is terminated without cause other than in connection with a change in control.
-For a full description of the severance benefits payable to each of the Company 's NEOs, see the discussion under Potential Payments upon Termination or Change in Control.
+Such severance benefits were the subject of negotiations with each individual at the time of their hire and were deemed a necessary condition to hiring.
+The level of each of Messrs, Kingslev's, Romeo's and Morgan's severance benefits is reflective of the Company's perception of the market for their positions.
+Mr. Kingsley's severance was adjusted upon his promotion in 2005 to include 100% of his bonus, rather than 75% as provided under his original contract.
+This adjustment was intended to bring his severance in line with severance for chief executive officers in general.
+Both Messrs.
+McMurray and Notaro are entitled to severance benefits under the terms of written agreements in the event that their employment is actually or constructively terminated without cause in connection with a change in control, or under the Company's severance policy in the event their employment is terminated without cause other than in connection with a change in control.